 Due to site conditions and weather forecast the original date has been moved from September 11 to September 26.
 Same time and place, we hope everyone can come out!

 Development and cultural practices have prevented natural regeneration of trees along the banks of the river.
-Planting trees in key areas along the Red will create a buffer to maintain river bank stability, encourage the growth of native plants, improve water quality, and provide habitat for river wildlife.
+Planting trees in key areas along the Red creates a buffer to maintain riverbank stability, encourage the growth of native plants, improve water quality, and provide habitat for river wildlife.

-Intersted in Volunteering?
+Interested in Volunteering?

-Back up weather date is September 13.
+Back up weather date is September 12.